aef/linebreak-cli/README.md

     gem cert --add aef-gem.pem

-Now you can install the gem while automatically verifying it's signature by the following command:
+Now you can install the gem while automatically verifying its signature by the following command:

     gem install linebreak-cli -P HighSecurity